 Transylvania issues a Crimson Card to all students.
 This card serves as a photo I.D. and controls access to meal plans and to many campus buildings.
 It can also serve as a debit card for vending, washers and dryers, and at the bookstore.
-To activate the debit card feature, visit the Crimson Card Office in room 108 of Old Morrison Hall.
-You may add Crimson Cash online with a credit or debit card at https://get.cbord.com/transy.
-Use your Transy network ID to login.
-A lost card can be replaced at the Crimson Card Office for a fee of \$10.
+You can add funds to your Crimson Cash account on the Crimson Card Account Center website.
+If you need to replace a lost or damaged card, please visit the Crimson Card Office (OM 106).
+The replacement card fee is \$20